EV SSL certificate

 - Higher Google ranking when using SSL on all pages of the website.

-Preference for the green address bar
+Preference for company name in green address bar

 Recent research among website visitors shows a clear preference for the green address bar when making an online purchase or financial transaction: 67.9% of consumers indicate that they feel safer to do business online on a website with a green address bar, 57.8% indicates that this makes a website more reliable.
-Do you want to show more trust as an organization, and protect your image and the safety of your visitors?< en an EV certificate is the best choice.
+Do you want to show more trust as an organization, and protect your image and the safety of your visitors?
+Then an EV certificate is the best choice.

 What is an Extended Validation certificate?

 Extended Validation (EV) is the highest form of authentication for SSL.
 The validationprocedures are very strict, which explains the higher costs in comparison with the other types of certificates.
 This procedure also explains why the delivery time is longer.
 The Extended Validation certificate is used to secure online services where trust plays a very important role.
 For example: online banking websites, webshops and public webmail services.
 The green address bar displays your legal company name and provides highly visual assurance to customers that your site is secure.
+For including the company name in the certificate, a maximum of 64 characters is allowed.
+Browsers have a more limited space reserved in the url-bar for showing the company name: approximately 30 characters.

 The way of displaying an EV certificate varies per browser.